-This blog is the second in a series of blog and other communication materials that the UNDP Cabo Verde Accelerator Lab will produce on climate change and its impact on people's lives, especially people from the most vulnerable communities.
+This blog is the fourth in a series of blog and other communication materials that the UNDP Cabo Verde Accelerator Lab will produce on climate change and its impact on people's lives, especially people from the most vulnerable communities.

-Written by: Samory Araújo, Head of Solutions Mapping, UNDP Cabo Verde Accelerator Lab
+Author: Samory Araújo, Head of Solutions Mapping, UNDP Cabo Verde Accelerator Lab